 As to an agreement sanctioned by a court under CA 2006, Pt 26A (introduced by the Corporate Insolvency and Governance Act 2020), recognition probably could be granted as soon as an English court approves it: an analysis of the grounds (financial difficulties) and of the rules (an agreement similar to a scheme of arrangement with a judicial sanction) however could lead French courts to apply the same process as the one provided for insolvency proceedings.
 The procedure of exequatur therefore seems likely applicable.

-As regards the 2005 Hague Convention on Choice of Court Agreements, it could be applied subject to the exclusions provided for in its Article 9, in particular the refusal of recognition or enforcement if the agreement was null and void under the law of the State of the chosen court, fraud, conflict with local public policy or inconsistency with an earlier judgment given in another State between the same parties on the same cause of action.
+As regards the Hague Convention, it could be applied subject to the exclusions provided for in its Article 9, in particular the refusal of recognition or enforcement if the agreement was null and void under the law of the State of the chosen court, in case of fraud, conflict with local public policy or inconsistency with an earlier judgment given in another State between the same parties on the same cause of action.